insure logo

 Most expensive ZIP codes

-The most expensive ZIP code in Oklahoma for bundling home and auto insurance is 73132, with an average cost of $6,390.
-Here are the 10 most expensive ZIP codes:
+The ZIP code 73132 in Oklahoma has the highest average cost for bundling home and auto insurance, at $6,390.
+See the top 10 most expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference